The views expressed by the host of this show documented to be almost always right, 99.7% of the time.

 In Wisconsin, we want to find ways to give more of the money back to the people who earned it.

-Yeah, you know something he realizes here.
+Yeah, you know, something he realizes here.

-I have, as you know, I mean, I've I've struggled on the air with you, thinking out loud, speaking while thinking out loud.
+I have, as you know, I mean, I've struggled on the air with you, thinking out loud, speaking while thinking out loud.

 Why is it that people do not see government failure?

-Whatever it is, people think they cheated.
+People think they cheated.

-And they're they're they're just they're just outraged about it.
+And they're just outraged about it.

 But yet, when a particular party cheats all the time on voter fraud or violates the Constitution, it's met with a ho-hum.